rotemyohanan/time-machine/Spring/springboot.md

 ### Spring Boot

-A brand new framework from the team at Pivotal.
+Owner: Pivotal
+It is a brand new framework.

+###### What it is used for?
 Designed to simplify the bootstrapping and development of a new Spring application.
-The framework takes an opinionated approach to configuration, freeing developers from the need to define boilerplate configuration.
+The framework takes an opinionated approach to configuration, Freeing developers from the need to define boilerplate configuration (for the application).

-spring boot
+##### How it works?
 1) use the spring initializer as a bootstrap to start the project.

-Bootstrap contains all the boiler plates for the application.

 2) click generate project

      'curl start.spring.io/starter.zip' -o demo.zip -d dependenies=web.actuator -d application'
      'curl start.spring.io/starter.zip' -o demo.zip --data @option'

---data @option

-option is a file.
+ > option is a file.

-Intellij Idea:
+##### Using Intellij Idea:
 --------------

 choose Spring initializer

-@RestController  - mapping the UploadController.
+    @RestController  // mapping the UploadController.
     @RequestMapping(value ="/upload" method = RequestMethod.POST, produces = MediaType.IMAGE_GIF_VALUE)

 Logger factory as a Logger

 'application.propertoes' file contains all the properties

     multipart.location=${java.io.tmpdir}
     server.port=9000

+###### Automatic restart
-spring boot dev tools - enable the automatic restart.
+Using the spring boot dev tools.

 This is a very important feature to minimizing the restart time of the application.

     @EnableAutoConfiguration
         - review
         - Tuning
         - Demystifying